solenya-group/solenya/README.md

 The other benefit of the transactional memory approach, is we can also have asynchronous methods that optimistically update `this` when continuing.
 Note that when we time travel, our `this` in that scenario is of course lost.

 # Use With...

+These libraries weren't mentioned, but are very useful:

 ## HTML History
 https://github.com/ReactTraining/history